 Thou shalt not covet thy neighbor’s collection.

 Seriously.
-In this case at least, size doesn’t matter.
+In this case, at least, size doesn’t matter.
 Besides, who has time to listen to it all?
 I’ve got roughly 3,000 or so soundtracks.
 If I listened to one a day every day year after year, well, you can do the math.
 Each person’s collection reflects that person’s taste.
-And if you missed a particular release, nine times out of ten you can be guaranteed it will pop up again somewhere down the line in a new edition with 20 extra seconds and “improved sound”.
+And if you missed a particular release, it’s probably going to pop up again somewhere down the line.
+And if you’re lucky, it’ll have 20 extra seconds and “improved sound”.